 If you are currently using a smart phone, or just want an upgrade, you may also consider renting a camera through a local rental store to save money and “try before you buy” if this is your first time setting up a home studio.

 The final consideration in your camera choice is one with full manual mode.
 I personally would never purchase one without it!
 This will give you maximum control of your shots.
-If the thought of shooting in manual makes you nervous, I have a step by step guide to manual mode to help you through it.
+If the thought of shooting in manual makes you nervous.

 Every genre of photography demands different photography techniques.
 The same applies to still life photography.
 Let’s understand the different camera settings you can use to get the best shots in this genre.